thavelka/thavelka.github.io/_posts/2017-09-14-Project-Intro.md

 Hardware is just cooler though.
 Hardware hacks will always be cooler.
 Nothing beats the feeling of making something you can see with your eyes and use with your hands.
 It's been a while since I've been able to take on a project where I get to leave my comfort zone and learn something completely new.
 I don't really know anything about computers, so I'm going to make one.
 This project will be serving as a sort of exploratory experience, and I'll be trying to stick to reading datasheets and probing around with meters rather than following any guides and tutorials too closely.
-I will surely be making a lot of mistakes along the way, so I wouldn't recommend following my steps too closely either.
+I will surely be making a lot of mistakes along the way, so I wouldn't recommend copying my steps too closely either, but feel free to follow along.
 <!--break-->

 ## Why Z80?